 The USGS topographic maps for the Huntsville and Brown's Hole Quadrangles (2017) show that the Bobcat Ridge project area straddles a ridge, whereby the topographic gradient for the northern approximately one-half of the property slopes down to the northwest towards Lefty's Canyon, while the southern approximately one-half of the property slopes down to the south towards Gertsen Creek (see Figure A-1).
-No active or ephemeral stream drainages were observed on the property during the site reconnaissance.
-A spring is present in the northeastern portion of the property, noted on both the topographic map (Figure A-1) and by Western Geologic (2012; Figure A-61).
-This spring was observed in the field during the site reconnaissance, and was associated with a swath of ground containing standing water and abundant hydrophilic plants, most notably mule's ear vegetation.
-A cursory outline of this standing water area was mapped in the field and is shown on Figure A-2.
-Additional mule's ear vegetation was observed downslope in the northwestern portion of the property (Lots 6 through 8), though this was not accompanied by standing water.
-Anomalous moist ground on a south-facing slope was observed in the southeastern portion of the property near the Lot 33/34 boundary, though this was not accompanied by either mule's ear vegetation or standing water.
+No active or ephemeral stream2 drainages were observed on the property during the site reconnaissance.
+A spring is present near the northeastern portion of the property, noted on both the topographic map (Figure A-1) and by Western Geologic (2012; Figure A-61).
+This spring was observed in the field during the site reconnaissance, and was associated with a delineated wetland area of standing water and abundant hydrophilic plants, most notably Juncus ensifolius and mule's ear vegetation (including both Veratrum californicum and Wyethia amplexicaulis asteraceae) (Bio-West, 2018).
+The delineated wetland areas identified by Bio-West

-&lt;sup>1 Syncline: A fold of which the core contains the stratigraphically younger rocks; it is generally concave upward.
+1 Syncline: A fold of which the core contains the stratigraphically younger rocks; it is generally concave upward.
 (AGI, 2005)

-$^{2}$ Ephemeral stream: A stream or reach of a stream that flows briefly only in direct response to precipitation in the immediate locality and whose channel is at all times above the water table.
+2 Ephemeral stream: A stream or reach of a stream that flows briefly only in direct response to precipitation in the immediate locality and whose channel is at all times above the water table.
 (AGI, 2005)